bryancole/raypier_optics/doc/source/introduction.rst

 Introduction to Raypier
 =======================

-Raypier is a non-sequential optical ray-tracing program.
+Raypier is a optical ray-tracing program.
 It is intended as a design tools for modelling optical systems (cameras, imaging systems, telescopes etc.).

 The main features of ray-trace are:
  - Non-sequential tracing (no need to specify the order of optical components)
+ - Optional sequential tracing where the surface-sequence is discovered using a non-sequential initial trace.
  - Physical optics propagation with "Gausslet" tracing and beam decomposition
  - Nice visualisation of the traced result
  - Live update to the traced result as the user adjusts the model